Johns Creek Wrongful Death Lawyers

 The statute can also be “tolled,” or paused for a time.
 For example, if the defendant in a fatal motor vehicle accident was charged with a traffic or criminal violation, the time for bringing the wrongful death claim is tolled until the matter has a disposition or 6-years from the date of the violation, whichever is shorter.
 At that time, the claimant has 2-years to bring the action.

-Get The Help You Need – Call a Johns Creek Wrongful Death Attorney Today
+Get The Help You Need – Call a Johns Creek Wrongful Death Lawyers Today

 Wrongful death claims should only be handled by a Johns Creek personal injury lawyer who has the knowledge and resources to handle such claims in a timely and professional manner.
 The legal professionals at Tobin Injury Law are skilled litigation attorneys and have the dedication and compassion to see your case through, beginning to end.
 We know that nothing can bring your loved one back, but we can make sure the responsible party or parties are held accountable and help to secure your family’s financial future.
 Contact our office today for a free, confidential consultation.